Butchertown, Louisville: Attractions

 Butchertown contains several attractions, including the David Armstrong Extreme Park and Thomas Edison House, a shotgun house near where Thomas Edison lived in 1866 on Washington Street.
 It also contains the remaining front façade of the former early 19th century Heigold House, which features a detailed sketch of important early Whig Party leaders, displays the words "dedicated the greatest man in history, George Washington" etched across its front; the rest of the Fulton Street house has been razed.
 Lynn Family Stadium, a soccer stadium opened in 2020 home to Louisville City FC and Racing Louisville FC, is located in Butchertown.

 Butchertown is also known for its emergence of more modern shops, restaurants, and destination spots.
-Located on E. Washington Street is Copper & Kings, a brandy and absinthe distillery that offers daily tours and various community events.
-It is also home to an LGBT night club and a variety of newer eateries.